Farm8763/salty_l4d2_server/README.md

 Building on some groundwork by [@Mustack](https://github.com/Mustack) , this project automated the creation of a L4D2 Dedicatied server.
 With the 2020 pandemic we started playing more L4D2 and found documentation for setting up a dedicated server severely lacking/outdated.

 ### Setting up salt master
+#### Note: You need a Salt Master to run this project.
+Recommended CentOS 7.
-- Basically follow the procedures on the Saltstack page [Saltstack Package Repo](https://repo.saltstack.com/#rhel) make sure to select the correct tab for CentOS 7 or CentOS 8.
+- Follow the procedures on the Saltstack page [Saltstack Package Repo](https://repo.saltstack.com/#rhel) make sure to select the correct tab for CentOS 7.
 This was only tested/ran on CentOS 7.
 - You definitely need `salt-master` and `salt-cloud`, you might need `salt-api` and `salt-ssh`
 - Checkout the project files into their specific folders